jbpawlik/SwimNW/README.md

 4:50 - Added all of the properties required to make a marker (location, season, type, etc.).
 Decided not to do a rating system.
 Done for the day.

 #### Sunday 9/26

+7:45 - Working on making an edit marker screen, adding a comment/review form for public users, and putting in a delete button.

+10:00 - Breakfast.

+10:30 - Still working on trying to get the pressed marker to return an id that I can use to generate an info page.
+It is surprisingly difficult.

+11:10 - The problem, which is the same one that ate up four hours the other day, is that I can't use this.setState(property: newStringOrNumber) inside the functions I am writing.
+I had to make the property an empty array, then push the new thing to it.
+I'm still not sure why.

+11:40 - Working on switching to the Edit Marker screen.